 In this post, you’ll learn how to train your juvenile dog to be alone without experiencing the extremes of separation anxiety.

-How Long Can You Leave a Puppy Alone at Home?
+How Long Can You Leave a Puppy at Home?

-In general, a puppy needs a bathroom break once every hour for each month of age.
+In general, puppies need a bathroom break once every hour for each month of age.
 This means that a 1-month-old puppy needs to relieve himself every hour, while a 5-month-old puppy can wait longer for relief.

 Training your pup to use pee pads is a wonderful way to acclimate him to a schedule so that he knows there’s a safe, designated spot to relieve himself inside.